 - Regulate your dog’s insulin and levels and lowering diabetes risk

 - Enhance motility among dogs with arthritis and joint issues

 How to Use Coconut Oil for Dogs

 Coconut oil can improve your dog’s skin health through two mechanisms: enhancing immune system function and promoting better function of some organ systems.
 Dogs struggling with dandruff, itchy skin, or dry and flaky skin can be fed coconut oil, or it can be used topically.
-Apply coconut oil all over your dog’s coat at least once a week, for both short- and long-haired breeds. (although owners of the latter may find this a bit difficult).
+Apply coconut oil all over your dog’s coat at least once a week before shampooing to provide a moisturizing mask for the skin.

-The American Kennel Club suggests letting the coconut oil sit on the dog’s skin for around five minutes before rinsing it off.
-If the dog’s skin still feels greasy, a light shampoo and rinse may be needed.9 Other uses of coconut oil for dogs include:
+The American Kennel Club suggests letting the coconut oil sit on the dog’s skin for around five minutes before rinsing it off.9 Other uses of coconut oil for dogs include:

 - Helping relieve hot spots — Combine 5 teaspoons of coconut oil with five drops of oil of oregano to make a salve or cream and apply this once a day.10 Aside from promoting healing, this oil mixture may combat the bacterial infection that may be responsible for hot spots.

 - Soothing allergic reactions, abrasions and cracked paws — Apply coconut oil on your dog’s paws to help heal sores, cracks or abrasions caused by excessive chewing.11,12